Sac State Academic Colleges

 The College of Natural Sciences and Mathematics (NSM) is home to six academic departments – Biological Sciences, Chemistry, Geography, Geology, Mathematics & Statistics, and Physics & Astronomy – that collectively offer 13 majors, 6 minors, and 5 Master’s programs.
 Two hallmarks of the NSM’s degree programs are hands-on learning experiences and interaction with professors.
 Through its courses, research opportunities, internships, and strong student support programs, the college prepares students for successful and fulfilling careers in STEM fields where they can contribute to knowledge and help solve societal problems.

 The college is excited for the fall 2019 opening of the new Ernest E. Tschannen Science Complex, which will include 30 new biology and chemistry laboratories, a planetarium, and a new home for the university’s observatory.

 College of Social Sciences and Interdisciplinary Studies

-The College of Social Sciences and Interdisciplinary Studies (SSIS) has a long history of involvement in social policy-oriented scholarship and instruction.
-That history, and the College’s current roster of talented researchers and instructors, has placed SSIS at the forefront of the University’s efforts to diverse community needs, consistent with the stated values of the University’s strategic plan.
-Many of these efforts are channeled through centers and institutes that are under the College’s purview.
+The College of Social Sciences an Interdisciplinary Studies (SSIS) has a long history of involvement in social policy-oriented scholarship and instruction.
+That history, and the college’s current roster of talented researchers and instructors, has placed SSIS at the forefront of the university’s efforts to diverse community needs, consistent with the stated values of the University’s efforts to diverse community needs, consistent with the stated values of the university’s strategic plan.
+Many of these efforts are channeled through centers and institutes that are under the college’s purview.